eklare19/newscatcher/README.md

 ## Motivation
 While working on [newscatcherapi](https://newscatcherapi.com/) - JSON API to query news articles,
-I came up with an idea to make a simple Python package that would allow to easily grab the live news data.
+I came up with an excellent idea to make a simple Python package that would allow you to easily grab the live news data.

 When I used to be a junior data scientist working on my own side projects, it was difficult for me to operate with external data sources.
 I knew Python